holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

-- Scheduling the Circle’s required meetings, and notifying all Core Circle Members of scheduled times and locations
+- Scheduling Governance Meetings and Tactical Meetings of the Circle or called by its Roles, and notifying all invited participants
-- Capturing and publishing the outputs of the Circle’s required meetings, and maintaining a compiled view of the Circle’s current Governance, checklist items, and metrics
+- Capturing and publishing the outputs of Governance Meetings and Tactical Meetings of the Circle or called by its Roles
 - Interpreting Governance and the Constitution upon request